-I had a flashback of Mother sending pictures to Daddy of his pretty little girl while he was away at war.
+I had a sudden flashback of Mother sending pictures to Daddy of his pretty little girl while he was away at war.
 Her favorite was one of me in front of the full-length closet mirror, arms stretched out, planting a kiss on my reflection in the mirror.
 I had just learned to walk.
 I am not sure if I was loving the baby in the mirror or just congratulating her for taking more than three steps without falling.
-Back then it was Mother and Daddy and teachers and preachers who helped walk me into who I was.
+Back then, it was Mother and Daddy and teachers and preachers, not the internet who helped me discover who I was.

-When did little girls begin to value and believe the online, always available “liking”, commenting, posting and messaging to the extent that they lose their identities?
-There is no time to discover who they are in their own uniqueness.
-They believe they are what is happening to them and the comments made about them.
-They seem to have trouble telling the difference between what is real and authentic and what is digitally manifested.
-They value themselves based on the number of friends and the number of “likes”.
-Their inspiration of how they should look and be comes from the media.
+When did little girls begin to value and believe and constantly search for who they should be somewhere in the “likes”, comments, posts, and shares they find online?
+They seem to have no way to discover who they are in their own uniqueness.
+They cannot separate who they are from what is happening to them.
+They seem to have trouble telling the difference between what is real and what is digitally manifested.
 Why can’t they understand that most of what is being presented to them has been airbrushed?

-Talk with anyone trying to love their girls and boys into knowing that they are worthy and have an exceptional purpose in this world.
-Then talk with children about their gifts and talents that must be harvested and deposited into this generation and the next and then, pray that they listen.
+I challenge you to talk with anyone trying to love their girls and boys into knowing that they are worthy and have an exceptional purpose in this world.
+Then talk with children about their gifts and talents that must be harvested and deposited into their generation and the next and then, pray that they listen.

 http://thoughtcatalog.com/heidi-priebe/2015/05/strong-women-dont-fall-in-love/Until next time, remember,